 Scheduling & Exam Length

 The schedule of proctored final examinations to be given in the Law Building is set prior to the start of the semester.
 The length of the final examination usually coincides with the number of credits for the course (e.g., a two-credit course will generally conclude with a two-hour final exam, three-credit courses will have three-hour exams, and so on).
+The maximum time allowed for a proctored exam is 3 hours.
 Proctors for exams will be arranged by the Law School, although you are certainly welcome to proctor your own exam.
-Exams should be prepared and ready for duplication four working days prior to the exam date.
-Finally, you have the option of having “Take-home” examinations in lieu of a proctored exam.
-Take-home exams can generally be taken by students at a time of their choosing at any point throughout the entire examination period.
-Administration of take-home exams is typically handled by the Law School’s front office personnel.
-Take-home exams should be prepared and ready for duplication by the last day of classes of the semester.
+Proctored exams should be prepared and ready for duplication four working days prior to the exam date

 Exam Accommodations for Students with Disabilities